Azure/Azure-Sentinel/Solutions/GitHub/Data Connectors/GithubWebhook/README.md

 # Ingest GitHub events into sentinel
 Author: Prathibha Tadikamalla

- Githubwebhook connector Azure Function ingests the following logs from GitHub.
-All these logs will be placed into the table called "GitHubScanAudit_CL"
+ The Azure function based github dataconnector using webhook pushes all the github events into Sentinel.
+All these logs will be placed into the table called "githubscanaudit_CL".
+As of now the solution has 3 parsers based on the below events.
   *	https://docs.github.com/en/rest/reference/code-scanning
   *	https://docs.github.com/en/rest/reference/dependabot
   *	https://docs.github.com/en/rest/reference/secret-scanning